saeedkhatami/ASMBot/README.md

 [Much Assembly Required](https://github.com/simon987/Much-Assembly-Required)

-As of now, this project is just an assembler and emulator for my custom 8086-like processor the bots will use.
+Just an assembler and emulator for my custom 8086-like BOT.

 ## Waht is going on